-Bill Clinton reveals he sent a team to Area 51 ‘to make sure there were no aliens’
+Bill Clinton reveals he sent a team to Area 51 'to make sure there were no aliens'

 "So that’s why they’re so secretive.
 But there's no aliens, as I know."

-Clinton went on to recall a vacation he and his wife former Secretary of State Hillary Clinton took in Hawaii in 2018, during which they .
-After touring the telescopes on the mountain, he said he met with scientists, asking them if they fought about “the likelihood of life in outer space.”
+Clinton went on to recall a vacation he and his wife, former Secretary of State Hillary Clinton, took in Hawaii in 2018, during which they visited the W. M. Keck Observatory.
+After touring the telescopes on the mountain, he said he met with scientists, asking them if they fought about "the likelihood of life in outer space."

 The scientists, Clinton told the crowd, said they have "huge arguments" about it.